-The Company is a wholly owned subsidiary of Octium Holding Limited.
+The Company is a wholly owned subsidiary of Octium Holding S.A.
 Its ultimate parent undertaking is Albany Settlements Limited, a company incorporated in the British Virgin Islands.

-During the financial year the Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €120k.
-The Company also incurred expenses of €75k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses.
-The total amount outstanding to Octium Holding S.A. at 31 December was €102k.
-The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party, for which it earned €28k.
+During the financial year the Company provided legal, compliance and internal audit services to Octium Holding S.A., a related party, receiving \notin 21k.
+In addition, the company received professional services from Octium Holding S.A, and incurred expenses of \notin 66k.
+The amount owed by Octium Holding S.A. at 31 December was \notin 10k.

+The Company provided finance, accounting and IT support services to Octium International Insurance Agency AG, a related party, for which it earned €99k.
 This amount is included in net operating expenses.
-The Company incurred expenses of €53k for professional services from Octium International Insurance Agent AG.
-The total amount outstanding to Octium International Insurance Agent AG at 31 December was €24k.
+The Company incurred expenses of €500k for professional services from Octium International Insurance Agency AG.
+The Company also incurred commission expenses of €556k to Octium International Insurance Agency AG for distribution services.
+The related amount receivable from Octium International Insurance Agency AG at 31 December was €168k.

+The Company received finance, accounting, IT and HR services from Octium Assurance AG, a related party, totalling €352k.
+In addition, the Company provided finance, accounting and IT support services to Octium Assurance AG for which it earned €709k.
+The net amount is included in net operating expenses.
+The related amount receivable from Octium Assurance AG at 31 December was €305k.

+The Company provided finance, accounting and legal services to Octium Services (Switzerland) AG for which it earned €12k.
+The amount owed by Octium Services (Switzerland) AG at 31 December was €12k.
 There were no other related party transactions during the financial year.

-18. Capital management
+18. Capital Management